 While not an avid follower of food trends, I have to admit that when I initially scanned through the list of what’s hot for 2018, it immediately got a thumbs up from me.
 It favours aspirational food goals and mindful choices, rather than bizarre ingredients that offer little substance and scant flavour.
 Prompted by the ‘nose to tail’ philosophy, as veggie fans, we now embrace ‘root to leaf’ eating, which I’m more than happy to fall in line with.
 This detox celery leaf pesto supports vegetable centred eating and opens the door to plenty more creative ways of lessening food waste.
 Besides, using leftovers to make something delicious is both savvy and very gratifying.

 My fridge is never without some type of pesto.
 Our favourite recipe is this Ultimate green basil pesto.
 I usually make a large batch at least once a week which we use for basil pesto chicken sandwiches, pesto pasta or stirred into Italian style soups for an extra hit of herby flavour.
 Last week I ran out of basil, parmesan and pine nuts which, once again, proves that necessity is the mother of invention.
 Scavenging around the veggie draw can lead to good things.

-My mum is a genius at food substitution.
+My mother is a genius at food substitution.
 Perhaps I’ve inherited her genes.
 I hope so.
 After a general kitchen rummage, I managed to gather a few core ingredients that looked like potential pesto candidates.
 A bunch of celery, a handful of Italian parsley, garlic, olives and my latest pantry staple, nutritional yeast.
-After some initial tweaking and tasting, I ended up with the most incredible pesto that also happens to be vegan and cheap as chips to make.
-Feeling rather elated, I celebrated with avo toast.
-Of course I added a spoonful of this extraordinarily zesty pesto to the smashed avocado.
+After some initial tweaking and tasting, I ended up with the most incredible pesto that happens to be vegan and cheap as chips to make.
+I celebrated with avo toast.
+Of course I added a spoonful of this zesty pesto to the smashed avocado.
 I’m calling it the food with benefits.